-Abbie’s Safe Home, the new pet shelter on the campus of YWCA’s Weaver Domestic Violence Center, will open in July of 2021.
+Abbie’s Safe Home, the new pet shelter on the campus of YWCA’s Weaver Domestic Violence Center, opened on Tuesday, August 24 2021.
 This critical community resource wouldn’t be possible without the support of YWCA Board Member Gail Alexander, Amazon, RedRover, and Be Like Henry Foundation.
 Click here to read the news release about our new Pet Shelter.

 Domestic violence impacts the entire family…

 Regardless of their own crisis, some individuals and families refuse safe shelter if they cannot bring a beloved pet.
 YWCA Nashville & Middle Tennessee is committed to every possible action to bring more people out of abusive situations and into a place where they can begin healing and planning a bright future.
 Our new pet shelter – Abbie’s Safe Home – will remove a barrier to safety and allow pets and people to escape abuse together.

 - Pets are not immune to domestic violence, as abusers frequently threaten, injure, maim or kill their partners’ pets as a form of control.

 - Seventy-one percent of pet owners entering domestic violence shelters reported their abusers had threatened, injured, or killed their family pets.

 - Studies show that nearly half of women in domestic violence situations delayed leaving for fear their pets would be harmed.